nxt-insurance/nxt_schema/README.md

 ### Types

-The type system is built with dry-types from the amazing https://dry-rb.org/ eco system.
+The type system is built with dry-types from the amazing https://dry-rb.org eco system.
 Even though dry-types also offers features such as default values for types as well as maybe types, these features are built directly into NxtSchema.

-Dry.rb also has a gem for schemas: https://dry-rb.org/gems/dry-schema and another one dedicated to validations explicitly https://dry-rb.org/gems/dry-validation.
-Feel free to check those out!
+By the way: Dry.rb also has a gem for schemas: https://dry-rb.org/gems/dry-schema and another one dedicated to validations explicitly https://dry-rb.org/gems/dry-validation.
+Feel free to check those out as an alternative to NxtSchema!

-In NxtSchema every node has a type and you can either provide a symbol that will be resolved through the type system of the schema.
-But you can also directly provide an instance of dry type and thus use your custom types.
+In NxtSchema every node has a type and you can either provide a symbol that will be resolved through the type system of the schema or you can directly provide an instance of dry type and thus use your custom types.

 #### Default type system

 You can tell your schema which default type system it should use.
 Dry-Types comes with a few built in type systems.
 Per default NxtSchema will use nominal types if not specified otherwise.
-If the type cannot be resolved from the default type system that was specified, NxtSchema will again try to fallback to nominal types.
+If the type cannot be resolved from the default type system that was specified NxtSchema will always fallback to nominal types.
 In theory you can provide a separate type system per node if that's what you need.

 ```ruby